repomesh/II-Commons/README.md

 Create a `.env` file from [sample.env](./sample.env) and configure the necessary parameters.

-## Usage
+## Usage for Image Dataset

+`Chipmunk` supports multiple image datasets, for example [PD12M](https://huggingface.co/datasets/Spawning/PD12M), CC12M, and so on.
+It also supports custom datasets in parquet, jsonl, or csv format.
+In this demonstration, we will use the [first 100,000 entries from PD12M](https://huggingface.co/datasets/Spawning/PD12M/tree/main/metadata?show_file_info=metadata%2Fpd12m.000.parquet) for the sake of speed.

 ### Load Metadata to Database

 First the dataset meta must be loaded into the database.
-For this demonstration, we will use the [first 100,000 entries from PD12M](https://huggingface.co/datasets/Spawning/PD12M/tree/main/metadata?show_file_info=metadata%2Fpd12m.000.parquet) for the sake of speed.

 ```bash
 $ python . -w load -d pd12m -p ./meta/PD12M/metadata